 “It can’t be that bad.”

-“They aren’t looking for me,” he said as he leaned back, stretching out his legs before crossing them at the ankle.
+“Oh, they aren’t looking for me,” he said as he leaned back, stretching out his legs before crossing them at the ankle.
 “Hell, they don’t even care that I’m here.
 Best they’ve got on me is that my ex showed up, though that’s hardly newsworthy.”

 “Why come then?”
 I asked, trying to think through who he was referring to.
 “I know I wouldn’t pay ten dollars to attend an event with my ex, let alone ten thousand.”

-“Naomi and I aren’t on bad terms.”
+“Naomi and I aren’t on bad terms so it's not a big deal.
+Just inconvenient, you know?”

 “You dated Naomi Tait?
 And lived?”
 I asked, looking him over again in disbelief.
 This guy had to be a little crazy if he fell in love with her.
 She was vapid and cruel and a thousand other things, not to mention she almost got me fired.
 “I mean, yeah she’s pretty, but that only gets you so far these days.”